14all-agency/shopify-llms-txt-directory/https-crystalshealing-co-uk.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0532/7136/3765/files/1000032139-Photoroom_33.webp?v=1749659602
     Price: £9.80 GBP
 - [Grounding Bracelet for Men – Strength & Focus](https://crystalshealing.co.uk/products/grounding-bracelet-for-men): Empower your mindset and protect your energy with the Grounding Bracelet for Men Crafted for men who value clarity, confidence, and inner resilience.
-This handcrafted bracelet features 6 mm beads of Black Onyx and Tiger’s Eye, anchored by a polished rectangular Tiger’s Eye centerpiece for a bold, masculine finish.
+This handcrafted bracelet features 6 mm beads of Black Tourmaline and Tiger’s Eye, anchored by a polished rectangular Tiger’s Eye centerpiece for a bold, masculine finish.
 Known for their grounding and protective properties, these two powerful stones work in harmony to sharpen focus, build confidence, and block negative influences.
-Key Features: Stones: Natural 6 mm Black Onyx & Tiger’s Eye Centerpiece: Rectangular Tiger’s Eye accent – polished and dominant Design: Strong elastic cord for comfortable daily wear Style: Masculine, minimalist, and energetic Pre-cleansed and energetically charged Crystal Properties: Black Onyx: Encourages strength, discipline, and energetic protection Tiger’s Eye: Enhances focus, confidence, and mental clarity Together, they create balance between grounding and action, ideal for goal-oriented individuals This Grounding Bracelet for Men is more than a statement piece, it’s a wearable ally for determination and energetic strength.
+Key Features: Stones: Natural 6 mm Black Tourmaline & Tiger’s Eye Centerpiece: Rectangular Tiger’s Eye accent – polished and dominant Design: Strong elastic cord for comfortable daily wear Style: Masculine, minimalist, and energetic Pre-cleansed and energetically charged Crystal Properties: Black Tourmaline: Encourages strength, discipline, and energetic protection Tiger’s Eye: Enhances focus, confidence, and mental clarity Together, they create balance between grounding and action, ideal for goal-oriented individuals This Grounding Bracelet for Men is more than a statement piece, it’s a wearable ally for determination and energetic strength.
 Perfect for: entrepreneurs, athletes, leaders, or anyone seeking focused energy with a grounded mindset.
-  Updated: 2025-10-15T18:00:41Z
+  Updated: 2025-10-18T09:44:17Z
   Vendor: Crystals Healing
   Product Type: Bracelets
   Availability: Available